immobiliare/RealHTTP/Documentation/HTTPRequest.md

 ## Handle Request Redirects

-By default IndomioHTTP follows the redirects of http request by using the provided new location obtained from associated `URLSession`.
+By default RealHTTP follows the redirects of http request by using the provided new location obtained from associated `URLSession`.
 However you may decide to configure the behaviour; you can do it in two ways:

 ### Follow Redirects Mode